 This Memorandum of Understanding is entered into between the Commonwealth of Massachusetts, acting through the Human Resources Division and the Alliance, AFSCME-SEIU, AFL- CIO.
 Contingent on compliance with all federal and state regulations, and as soon as is administratively feasible for the Employer, the Commonwealth agrees to deduct the permissible cost of MBTA passes from the employee’s salary on a pre-tax basis for all employees who wish to participate in such a program.

 For the Commonwealth: For the Union:

 Date: Date:

-HUMAN RESOURCES DIVISION ACTIVE UNIT 2 TITLES

-(as of 2/22/10)